MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Experiments and Results

 \subsubsection{Forward Kinematics Solver}

 To evaluate the performance of the forward kinematics solver (Algorithm~\ref{algo:3}), we design the following experiment.
 For a given robot \( \mathcal{R} \), each actuator may be active or inactive.
 Let \( a \), \( b \), \( c \), and \( d \) denote the number of active actuators of each ITEP type, respectively.
 Each valid combination of \( (a, b, c, d) \) corresponds to one experimental case.
 For each case, we randomly generate a set of target actuator lengths \( \mathcal{L}^* \), where the target length \( l_i^* \) of each active actuator \( A_i \) is sampled uniformly from the interval \( [\ell_i, u_i] \).
 The initial configuration \( \mathcal{T}' \) of the robot is also randomly initialized.
 The solver is then executed to compute the resulting configuration \( \mathcal{T} \).
+An FK trial is considered successful if all active actuator-length residuals and all loop-closure residuals are below the solver tolerance \(10^{-6}\).
 Each case is repeated 100 times with randomized inputs, and the average execution time is recorded.
 Table~\ref{tab:fk_time} presents a subset of the results, specifically the average runtime when all actuators are active.

 The experimental results demonstrate that our forward kinematics algorithm is highly efficient.
 For the most complex robot, TCCHS, the computation time is approximately 1~ms when all actuators are active, which meets the requirements for real-time applications.
 Conventional methods formulate one closed-loop constraint equation per actuator, yielding a coupled nonlinear system that scales with the total number of actuators.
 This system must be solved in full, regardless of actuator activity.
 By exploiting the independence of ITEPs, our approach decouples the problem and achieves linear scalability---the computational cost scales linearly with the number of active actuators.
 According to the procedure of Algorithm~\ref{algo:3}, the total execution time \( t \) can be approximated as